PurdueLunabotics/Web/README.md

 - In Bootstrap Studio, go to file -> Export.
 - Set Export Destination to this folder, recommended to skip unused images.
 - Push this folder with new files to GitHub.

+## Via Physical Purdue Computer Access
-- Log into the lunabot@purdue.edu account on a purdue desktop. (needs to be in person.)
+- Log into the lunabot@purdue.edu account on a purdue desktop.
 - Download these files from github.
+- On the desktop there is a "www" folder
+- delete the files in there and copy this entire folder into there.

+## Via Purdue VPN
+- Connect to the Purdue VPN (webvpn.purdue.edu)
+- Go to File Explorer and right click on "This PC"
+- Click Map Network Drive
+- In the Folder field type `\\nas01.itap.purdue.edu\puhome\www\`
+- Check "Connect Using Different Credentials" and click "Finish"
+- Log in using lunabot@purdue.edu credentials
-- On the desktop there is a folder, delete the files in there and copy all files from this folder into there.
+- delete the files in there and copy this entire folder into there.

 # General Notes
 - Join + Sponsor Form goes to the lunabot@purdue.edu email.
 - Theme Colors are from Purdue's Official Color Document
 - Make Sure the .bsdesign file is not lost as you cannot edit the website after it is lost.
 - Recommended to Optimize Images as GitHub does not support any files over 100MB (esp for the .bsdesign file)
+- links need to be /~lunabot/<page>.html otherwise they don't work.